Give sanctuary to mistreated members of the animal kingdom

 - Any additional costs such as trips, snacks, entertainment (allow maybe £25 per week depending on lifestyle)

-- No visa is necessary for under 90 days from UK and most western European countries.
+- No visa is necessary for under 30 days from UK and most western European countries.
+Advice given on longer stays.

 - You must have your diptheria, tetanus, polio and Hep A and Hep B up to date- without these you will not be allowed to work on the project